cohenjo/replicator/README.md

 ```

 Schema should be there before you start the replicator - it does not replicat schema change events .
-you should have a unique ID named:
+you should have a unique ID named `id`
-MySQL: ID
-Mongo: _id

 ## Performance Status